richardpauldev/578PA3.2/README.md

 ***

 ### Test code files ###
-The test code (what used to be [`Grader`](https://bitbucket.org/avenka/590cc/src/master/consistency/test/Grader.java) for consistency-only tests) has evolved a fair bit for fault tolerance as follows:
+The test code (what used to be [`Grader`] for consistency-only tests) has evolved a fair bit for fault tolerance as follows:

-1. [`GraderCommonSetup`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderCommonSetup.java): The setup and teardown portions before and after tests common to both consistency and fault tolerance tests.
+1. [`GraderCommonSetup`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderCommonSetup.java): Common setup code for both consistency and fault tolerance tests.

-2. [`GraderConsistency`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderConsistency.java): Tests identical to the old [`Grader`](https://bitbucket.org/avenka/590cc/src/master/consistency/test/Grader.java).
+2. [`GraderConsistency`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderConsistency.java): Tests same as the old consistency tests in [`Grader`] (https://bitbucket.org/distrsys/consistent-db/src/master/test/Grader.java).

 3. [`GraderFaultTolerance`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderFaultTolerance.java): Setup and tests for testing fault tolerance, the primary testing focus of this assignment, inherited from `GraderCommonSetup`.
 The documentation of the tests in this class should be self-explanatory.